Key points of this post:

 6. CHANGE THE KPI

-The winning companies of the future will move from net sales and COGS to new KPI’s like MRR, churn, LTV and CAC.
+The winning companies of the future will move from net sales and COGS to new KPI’s like Monthly Recurring Revenue (MRR), churn, Life Time Value (LTV) and CAC.
 They are the metrics of the future economy.

-LTV (Life Time Value) for example is one of the key metrics mentioned by the CEO of Nike during the last earnings call.
+LTV (Life Time Value) for example is one of the key metrics regularly mentioned by the CEO of Nike during the earnings call.

 7. NEW GO-TO-MARKET FUNDAMENTALS